-In a lot of ways, ESTPs are what many children would consider the perfect parent.
-Fun-loving and playful, flexible and understanding, people with the ESTP personality type genuinely enjoy spending time with their children, and know how to make sure everyone is having a good time.
-ESTPs have a natural curiosity and spontaneity that is perfectly matched to the wonder and insatiable desire to learn that young children have.
+In a lot of ways, Entrepreneurs are what many children would consider the perfect parent.
+Fun-loving and playful, flexible and understanding, people with the Entrepreneur personality type genuinely enjoy spending time with their children, and know how to make sure everyone is having a good time.
+Entrepreneurs have a natural curiosity and spontaneity that is perfectly matched to the wonder and insatiable desire to learn that young children have.

-ESTPs do have one significant parental challenge though: emotional bonding.
-As with any Thinking (T) type, feelings tend to be seen by ESTPs as a bit of an irrational distraction, rather than a tool for expression and connection.
-If their children happen to be Feeling (F) types, this can be a source of tension between ESTPs and their children.
+Entrepreneurs do have one significant parental challenge though: emotional bonding.
+Feelings tend to be seen by Entrepreneurs as a bit of an irrational distraction, rather than a tool for expression and connection.
+If their children happen to be more sensitive, this can be a source of tension between Entrepreneurs and their children.
 Frank honesty isn’t always the best prescription.

-Still, ESTPs can often rely on a more sensitive partner to help them out in this regard, and the healthy bonds they form through their shared activities can help to bridge the gap.
-ESTPs have the added benefit of direct and understanding relationships – their children won’t feel so much like they have to hide their mistakes and challenges, the holy grail of parent-child communication.
+Still, Entrepreneurs often find that parenthood gives them all the motivation they need to work on their sensitivity and emotional attunement.
+Through shared activities and experiences, these parents can create healthy, genuine bonds with their children, gaining a deeper knowledge of their children’s unique needs and dreams and way of being in the world.
+Entrepreneurs have the added benefit of direct and understanding relationships – their children won’t feel so much like they have to hide their mistakes and challenges, the holy grail of parent-child communication.